shadowsocks/shadowsocks-hub-api/README.md

 ## APIs

 ### 1. User APIs
 There are two type of users: `admin user` and `normal user`.
+This API is [OAuth 2](https://oauth.net/2/) compatiable.
 Admin user has priviliege to make any API requests.
 Normal user has priviliege to make API requests relating to themselves only.

 #### Login
 Both `admin user` and `normal user` can call this API.